Lhfcws/rdir/README.md

     rdir.rdir(module.__name__, limit_deep = 2)

-> Recursively show module's doc and structure.
+> Recursively show docs and structure of any object in the give module.

-> This method will ignore built-in arttribute which start with "__".
+> This method will ignore protected or private members which start with "_".

     Args:
->        module: string type, module.__name__ like "sys" or "pyquery"
+        name: string type, full name invocation like "pyquery.PyQuery.eq" or module "pyquery"
->        limit_deep: int type, search deep limit, default is 3. -1 for unlimited.
+        limit_deep: int type, search deep limit, default is 2. -1 for unlimited.
+        print_mode:
+                TERM: it'll print out to your terminal with color;
+                FILE: it'll print out to a file without color;
+                JAVADOC: it'll generate a Javadoc-style webpages;
+                TREE: it'll generate a single webpage with tree structure to show the module;
+                RETURN: it'll return an internal class RDirNode (not suggested).
     Returns:
->        void.
->        The content will be print to terminal.
+        RETURN mode: Return a root node of RDirNode.
+        Others: nothing return.